EsmadaStevens/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute pathway of the current working directory
+ls is used to display the contents of the current directory